 Short-dial numbers reach universal connections quickly

 Decades ago, a person could dial the last four digits of a phone number to call someone in their same three-digit exchange.
-Just last year all calls in South Dakota require dialing 10 digits.
+All calls in South Dakota require dialing 10 digits.

 There are still some calls for which you only need to dial three numbers.
 Short-dial numbers use a short-digit sequence to reach specific telephone numbers, usually universal.